 The former Yugoslavia entered the international futsal world in December 1987 with a two-game friendly series in Italy and although they lost their debut 4-2, the day after they won 5-1.
 Five years later they qualified for the 1992 FIFA Futsal World Cup, but international sanctions denied them a chance to compete.
 Returning to action in 1995, they made a final tournament debut at the 1999 UEFA European Futsal Championship.

 Subsequent results were mixed, and for three years from January 2004 they played just once, a 5-0 loss in Spain as Serbia and Montenegro in February 2006.
-But the separate Serbia entered 2007 EURO qualifying under former captain Aca Kovačević and earned a finals place, performing respectably by narrowly losing 5-3 to Russia, holding Spain 1-1 and beating Ukraine 3-2, and in 2010 reached the finals again, winning their group ahead of Russia before a last-eight exit to Portugal.
-This time round a final-day 6-0 defeat of Finland, with a hat-trick from prospect Mladen Kocić, took them through.
+But the separate Serbia entered 2007 EURO qualifying under former captain Aca Kovačević and earned a finals place, performing respectably by narrowly losing 5-3 to Russia, holding Spain 1-1 and beating Ukraine 3-2, and they made the last eight again in the expanded finals of 2010 and 2012, when they also made their World Cup return.

 Coach: Aca Kovačević